Leody Taveras Preview, Player Props: Rangers vs. Astros

-After going 1-for-4 in his last game, Leody Taveras and the Texas Rangers face the Houston Astros (who will start Framber Valdez) at 8:05 PM ET on Tuesday.
+Leody Taveras -- 2-for-4 with a double in his most recent game -- will be in action for the Texas Rangers against the Houston Astros, with Justin Verlander on the hill, on September 6 at 8:05 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Astros.
+In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Astros.

 Leody Taveras Game Info & Props vs. the Astros